Characterizing Spin-Orbit Torques by Tensorial Spin Hall Magnetoresistance

 \textit{Second Harmonic.}---The second harmonic stemming from the $t$-SMR can be explored using a low-frequency AC drive and a sweeping magnetic field.
 Of particular importance concerning the characterization of SOT is the harmonic Hall signal $V_H^{2\omega}=\delta\bm{m}\cdot(\partial\overline{\rho}_{yx}/\partial\bm{m}_0)\mathcal{J}_x^{\rm(in)}/2$, which reveals critical information complementing the first harmonic and the rectification.
-Given a soft magnet coupled to a WTe$_2$ thin film as before, where $\hat{\bm{m}}$ is polarized by $\bm{H}$, we can solve the LLG Eq.~\eqref{eq:LLG_main} (see End Matter) and obtain
+Given a soft magnet coupled to a WTe$_2$ thin film as before, where $\hat{\bm{m}}$ is polarized by $\bm{H}$, we can solve the LLG Eq.~\eqref{eq:LLG_main} (see the SI) and obtain under the approximation $\tilde{g}_{I}\ll\tilde{g}_{R}$ that

 where all notations follow the same definitions as in previous sections.
+If one considers a sizable $\tilde{g}_{I}$ (which could be comparable to or even larger than $\tilde{g}_{R}$), the above expressions will become very complicated.

 When the low-symmetry axis of WTe$_2$ is collinear with the $x$ axis (\textit{i.e.}, the applied current direction), we know that $\hat{\bm{s}} = \text{cos}\theta_{s} \hat{\bm{z}} + \text{sin}\theta_{s} \hat{\bm{y}}$ and $\hat{\bm{s}}' = -\hat{\bm{x}}$.
 To separate and compare the contributions of $H_{\rm DL}$, $H_{\rm FL}$ and $H_{\rm Oe}$ to $V_H^{2\omega}$, we plot Eqs.~\eqref{eq:2nd_harmonic} in Fig.~\ref{fig:2nd_harmonic_hall} for different $\theta_s$, setting only one of $H_{\rm DL}$, $H_{\rm FL}$ and $H_{\rm Oe}$ to be non-zero in each individual curve.
 Similar to the case of first harmonic, the SHE limit (with $\theta_s=\pi/2$) serves as a benchmark in each subfigure.
 In particular, Fig.~\ref{fig:2nd_harmonic_hall}(c) and (f) suggests that only the DL torque contributes to $V_H^{2\omega}$ under the $yz$ scan, while the FL torque (and the Ørsted field) has no contribution, which is consistent with Eq.~\eqref{eq:2nd_harmonic_yz}.